OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * We discussed [this PR](https://github.com/iterative/dvc-data/pull/340) that needs a fix.

 * We discussed (in theory) how to handle a case when we plan to create a change for an open source project that might take us a month.
-    * How to avoid breakage caused by changes ceated on the main project that conflict with the change we make.
+    * How to avoid breakage caused by changes created on the main project that conflict with the change we make.
     * The answer is that we cannot totally avoid those conflicts, but we can reduce their impact by communication and by frequently aligning our work with that of the main branch.
     * I mentioned `rebase`.
 We will see it in action later.
 * We briefly discussed if people get paid for their open source work.